Ike Taylor: Personal life

 Taylor makes his off-season home in his native New Orleans.
 He trains with Tom Shaw in his Speed, Power, Agility, Reaction and Quickness (SPARQ) Training Program, primarily at Disney's Wide World of Sports Complex in Orlando, Florida.

 Each summer since 2005 Taylor has run the FaceMeIke Football Camp in New Orleans for local youth.

+Ike's son, Ivan Taylor, is committed to play college football for The University of Alabama.